Old-Fashioned Country Stores

 stores.
 If walls could talk, there would be dozens more.

-In most country stores, advertising wasn't a primary focus, prompting
+country stores, advertising wasn't a primary focus, prompting

 one storekeeper to say, “Advertising don’t take the place of dustin’”.